 Just as you would with your dollars, you need to be careful to spend your credit card reward points carefully in order to get the most value from them.
 With cash back, there’s little effort needed to redeem your rewards, but it takes a bit of skill to redeem travel rewards for the most value.
 For example, nearly all credit card rewards and frequent flyer programs allow you to redeem your miles for gift cards and merchandise.
 But unfortunately, these options will offer the least value per mile redeemed.
 To get the most value from your frequent flyer miles earned through your small business credit card, you should be looking to redeem miles for airline flights.
 And if you have a card that offers you reward points that can be transferred to airline miles or hotel points, this will be the reward option that can potentially return the most value to you.

-Finally, you will want to compare the amount of miles required to the cost of the ticket.
-But don’t just look at the cost of the ticket from the airline that your redeeming miles from.
+Finally, you will want to compare the number of miles required for the cost of the ticket.
+But don’t just look at the cost of the ticket from the airline that you're redeeming miles from.
 Instead, look at the price of the ticket that you would have purchased if you shopped around to find the best deal.
 When you’re able to redeem your miles for the most expensive flights in business or first class, or for pricey last minute reservations, you will usually receive the most possible value from your miles.

 Recommended: Read our guide, How to Choose a Small Business Credit Card for Airline Rewards for more information.